People With Care Experience

 Complicated words can make it harder to understand what is going on.
-It can sometimes even make it difficult to want to fully understand.
-Unfortunately, we are not always given very clear explanations – it doesn’t help that language can change a lot between different local authorities.
-Even though it can feel very complicated, it is really good to learn about your rights, so that you can make the best decisions for yourself.
+Unfortunately, we are not always given very clear explanations – it doesn’t help that language can change between different local authorities.
+Even though it can feel complicated, it is really good to learn about your rights, so you can make the best decisions for yourself.

 There are three terms that are quite similar: continuing care, throughcare and aftercare.
 Continuing care is for after you have left care and is explained in this guide.
 Throughcare and aftercare are the support you receive before and after you leave care.
 We are using the wording ‘leave care’ as a legal description.
 The Promise have rightly said that care is something you should have all of your life.
 Support, care and love should not abruptly end with leaving care.